 Engineering & Programming types will enjoy Scott Adams' "Dilbert Zone".

 I'm 63 and am married to my first

 love Shelley, reunited together after many years

 apart.
 We have 1 cat and a dog - pet fans should get a chuckle out of the Darby

 I'm originally from Orlando, Florida (graduated from W.R.
 Boone H.S. in 1972), and went to the University of Alabama from 1972 to 1975.

 I played lead trumpet in the UofA Jazz Ensemble during the years I was there, graduated as a Physics major and was in the Computer Honors Scholarship program.

 My major pastime is music - I'm primarily a keyboard player with a great interest in the older analog synthesizers (including modular synths) and keyboards, plus a background in jazz trumpet, and a would-be guitar, bass and percussion player.

 This page describes my current studio setup(s) , with pictures showing how some of it is currently arranged (though it changes frequently!).
 The accompanying pictures show my old Mellotron Mk.
-V (which I sold a few years back) which was originally Mike Pinder's from the Moody Blues ("The Promise" album), and me "warming up" Keith Emerson's Hammond organ and Moog modular synthesizer in January 1974 before their concert in Tuscaloosa, Alabama (see story).
+V (which I sold 20 years ago) which was originally Mike Pinder's from the Moody Blues ("The Promise" album), and me "warming up" Keith Emerson's Hammond organ and Moog modular synthesizer in January 1974 before their concert in Tuscaloosa, Alabama (see story).

 To answer the requests, here's a piece of music did for a video game called Stealth Reaper.